 Sleep is like water in that we can’t live without it.
 Pay attention to your sleep hygiene this week and gradually employ some of these strategies to fall asleep faster.
 You’ll start feeling more refreshed in no time.

-To check out some sleep-focused yoga and meditation classes, head to Aaptiv’s Sleep Soundly Collection live in-app.
+To check out sleep-focused and meditation classes, head to Aaptiv’s new Sleep Category live in-app.